How to protect your brand reputation in the social media minefield?

 You're taken aback by the sheer number of negative posts about the brand in question.
 You start to wonder if you've ever had a bad experience with them yourself.
 And just like that, your perception of the brand begins to shift.

 This scenario isn’t uncommon — in fact, it's a perfect example of how brand reputation is all about how customers perceive a business.
 Even if a brand possesses the best products, customer service and marketing, one negative experience can quickly turn the tide and harm its reputation.
+That's why social media reputation management for brands is important these days.

 What’s the deal with brand reputation management?